-This dairy-free, vegan basil cashew pesto is made with fresh herbs and pre-soaked nuts, which give it a gorgeous velvety cream consistency.
+This dairy-free, vegan basil cashew nut pesto is made with fresh herbs and pre-soaked nuts, which give it a gorgeous velvety cream consistency.
 Spread over sweet potato toast, use as a dip, add to your salad or as a sauce for pasta or zucchini noodles.

 Basil Cashew Pesto